 Elections Act 2022

-The UK government is implementing significant changes to the current electoral system.
+The UK government has implemented significant changes to the current electoral system.

 The Elections Act 2022 outlines several measures which will affect the way that you vote and how elections are conducted in Tower Hamlets.